novhack/godot-gifexporter/README.md

   - `scons p=windows bits=64`
     - Windows libraries in bin/win have to have their suffix changed to .dll

-3. Strip all resulting binaries of symbols with `strip` tool
+3. Strip all resulting binaries of symbols with `strip` tool to greatly reduce size (godot-cpp seems to include a lot of symbols even in the release build)

 ### Changes to gifanimcplusplus
 - This plugin uses https://github.com/fyngyrz/gifanimcplusplus